 On my travels I drive in silence, stopping often for requisite photos of crumbling cabins, cattle gathered for a drink ‘neath the picturesque windmill, and the two-lane meandering on up ahead as far as I can see.
 I think about cowboys and Indians and settlers…I look for Flicka and Thunderhead and now I will treasure Ghost (my new white car) and my job and my health for letting me out here on the road!

 Also on the reading list—Annie Proulx’ Close Range.
-She’s another Wyoming lover, the author of Brokeback Mountain and many other fine books.
+She’s another Wyoming lover, the author of Brokeback Mountain and many fine books.

 “The country appeared as empty ground, big sagebrush, rabbitbrush, intricate sky, flocks of small birds like packs of cards thrown up in the air, and a faint track drifting toward the red-walled horizon.
 Graves were unmarked, fallen house timbers and corrals burned up in old campfires.
 Nothing much but weather and distance, the distance punctuated once in a while by ranch gates, and to the north the endless murmur and sun-flash of semis rolling along the interstate.” (“The Bunchgrass Edge of the World, p.
 121)